chef-boneyard/resource/README.md

 - `relative_to: '/home'` is a modifier for `Path` saying "when the user says `home_dir 'jkeiser2'`, set `home_dir` to `/home/jkeiser2`."
 - `default { username }` is a *computed default*: if the user does not set `home_dir`, `home_dir` will be `/home/<username>`

-NOTE: you can define a resource *anywhere* by writing `ChefResource.resource :name do ... end`, and writing `property` and `recipe` statements inside.
+NOTE: you can define a resource *anywhere* by writing `Chef.resource :name do ... end`, and writing `property` and `recipe` statements inside.
 You can do this in `libraries`, `recipes` or even outside Chef.

 Building Primitive Resources: Load and Converge
 -----------------------------------------------